Bentonville panel OKs Crystal Bridges expansion plan

-BENTONVILLE -- The city Planning Commission on Tuesday approved the Crystal Bridges Museum of American Art's expansion plan.
+BENTONVILLE -- The city Planning Commission has approved the Crystal Bridges Museum of American Art's expansion plan.

 The museum in April revealed plans for an expansion that will increase its size by 50%, adding 100,000 square feet to the 200,000-square-foot facility, according to a news release.